-The Armed Services Vocational Aptitude Battery (ASVAB) is a career assessment that reports a student's ability in the areas of: general science, arithmetic reasoning, work knowledge, paragraph comprehension, mathematics knowledge, electronics informations, auto/shop information, & mechanical comprehension.
+The Armed Services Vocational Aptitude Battery (ASVAB) is a career assessment that reports a student's ability in the areas of general science, arithmetic reasoning, work knowledge, paragraph comprehension, mathematics knowledge, electronics information, auto/shop information, & mechanical comprehension.
 Scores from the assessment are then used in conjunction with an interest inventory developed by Dr. John Holland to help students better determine the relationship between their strengths, abilities, & interests & possible career choices.
 This assessment is also used by the military recruiters to determine entrance into all branches of the armed services.
-This test is typically offered to students in grades 10 - 12 once during the winter at the high school during the school day.
+This test is typically offered to students in grades 10 - 12 in first semester at the high school during the school day.
 All 10^{th} grade students will be taking this assessment as part of the high school's career curriculum.
+This assessment can be used as an alternative assessment for Act 158 Graduation requirements.
+Students must earn a score of 31 or higher and still participate in Keystone testing.
 Students in grades 11 & 12 who are interested in taking it may sign up in the High School Counseling Office or take it at another time or location by contacting a local military recruiter.
 See the High School Counselor for recruiter contact information.
+ASVAB can also help students meet the Act 158 graduation requirement as an alternative testing pathway.